When Built-In Closets Aren’t an Option

 Base Construction

 Join base frame corners with pocket screws and add center support rails for spans over 36 inches.
 Cover the visible base faces with 1/4-inch plywood or hardwood strips to match the cabinet exterior.
 The cabinet simply rests on this base and can be secured with screws driven up through the base frame into the cabinet bottom.
+Keeping the base separate means you can level it independently, which matters a lot when you’re dealing with old houses where no floor is actually flat.

 Hanging Rod and Support

-Position the hanging rod 66 inches from floor level – standard closet height that accommodates most garments while leaving space below for drawers or additional storage.
+Position the hanging rod 66 inches from floor level — standard closet height that accommodates most garments while leaving space below for drawers or additional storage.
 Use a 1-1/4 inch diameter wooden rod or chrome tube, supported by end brackets rated for the expected load.
+I prefer wooden rods for the aesthetic match, but chrome tubes are stronger for heavy coat collections.

 Drawer Construction